 Material Safety Data Sheets

-Only some 40 percent of WACKER products require a material safety data sheet (MSDS) by law.
+A material safety data sheet (MSDS) is only required by law for some 50% of WACKER products.
 We go beyond these requirements and compile these sheets for all our sales products – not just for those classified as hazardous substances.
-WACKER publishes over 75,000 such data sheets in up to 35 languages.
+WACKER publishes over 80,000 material safety data sheets in up to 38 languages.

-WACKER publishes a wide range of information in its MSDS to ensure that substances and mixtures are handled correctly:
+WACKER’s material safety data sheets cover a wide range of information to ensure that substances and mixtures are handled correctly:

 - Designations of substances and mixtures